National Radical Camp (1993)

 The National Radical Camp (Obóz Narodowo-Radykalny; ONR) is a radical right-wing and nationalist Polish political organisation following in its activities the organization of the same name that existed before the Second World War in Poland.

 The current incarnation revived in 1993 is a far-right movement in Poland much like its historical predecessors.
-It has often been described as fascist and sometimes as neo-Nazi.
+It is considered by some to be fascist and sometimes as neo-Nazi.
 As of 2012 it is registered as a common-interest association.

 The ONR considers itself an ideological descendant of the 1930s-era National Radical Camp, an ultranationalist, patriotic, and antisemitic political movement which existed in the pre-World War II Second Polish Republic, an illegal Polish anti-communist, and nationalist political party formed on 14 April 1934 mostly by the youth radicals who left the National Party of the National Democracy movement.

 Ideology

 The modern National Radical Camp, like its predecessors, is fascist.
 The United Nations Committee for the Elimination of Racial Discrimination considers the organization a fascist group promoting racial and national hatred and has called on Poland to de-legalize it by enforcing its constitutional ban on such groups.
 In 2021, Poland’s Supreme Court ruled that the National Radical Camp could be called fascist.

 The party flag of the organization was included in the police handbook as an explicitly racist symbol and has made usage of the Celtic Cross, an old symbol appropriated by neo-Nazis.
 The Interior Ministry subsequently pulled the book from circulation after a complaint from MP Adam Andruszkiewicz.

 In 2015, an ONR demonstration ended with the burning of an effigy of an ultra-Orthodox Jew.
 Proceedings were opened for violating laws against "insulting people based on religion, ethnicity, race or nationality".

 In 2019, the Lublin-Południe District Prosecutor's Office opened proceedings against ONR for "public propagation of a totalitarian regime" after they published a Tweet celebrating Belgian fascist and SS officer Léon Degrelle.